FarahAkl/AI_Project/README.md

 ## 📌 Project Description:

- This project is an interactive tool designed to solve the map coloring problem using advanced algorithms such as the Four Color Theorem and Graph Coloring Algorithm .
+ This project is an interactive tool designed to solve the map coloring problem using advanced algorithms such as the Four Color Theorem and Constraint satisfaction problem Algorithm (CSP) .
 Regions or nodes are represented as a graph, and different colors are assigned to each region such that no two adjacent regions share the same color.
 The project provides an easy-to-use graphical user interface (GUI) that allows users to input data about regions and